SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-cli.rst

 ================================

-Renku provides a simple set of commands for recording your data processing steps as you run them and stitching them together into workflows.
+Renku provides a simple set of commands for recording your data processing steps as you run them.
+You can also stitch these steps together into workflows.

 Tracking a Workflow Step with ``renku run``
 -------------------------------------------